mmartinezluis/hotel-booking/README.md

 <img src="https://user-images.githubusercontent.com/75151961/206912626-081da6f9-c6df-43a9-ad63-23f2ffdf930a.png" alt="Hotel Booking hotel search page">
 </kbd>

-Hi, welcome to Hotel Booking.
-This is the third milestone project for Flatiron school's software engineering program.
-The project involves using Ruby on Rails to build an application that processes data through complex forms using RESTful routes and the MVC framework.
-Some of the project requirements include: nested forms, nested routes, scope methods, using OmniAuth for user authentication, and proper handling and displaying of errors.
-You can find a Medium article for Hotel Booking [here](https://luis-mmartinez.medium.com/using-an-external-api-in-your-ruby-on-rails-application-d560ab410801).

 ## Functionality
 Hotel Booking uses the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises more than 150,000 hotels worldwide.
 The Amadeus API finds the cheapest hotels for a given location.
 In Hotel Booking users have the ability to: